I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi_types/ne-wudfddi-types--wdf-callback-constraint.md

 </dl>

 ## -remarks
 <p>Note that the above locking models apply only for I/O (that is, open, read, write, and device I/O control) operations and not for Plug and Play (PnP) and power management notifications. </p>

-<p>Note that the above locking models apply only for I/O (that is, open, read, write, and device I/O control) operations and not for Plug and Play (PnP) and power management notifications. </p>

-<p>Note that the above locking models apply only for I/O (that is, open, read, write, and device I/O control) operations and not for Plug and Play (PnP) and power management notifications. </p>

 ## -requirements